gwdevhub/GWToolboxpp/Website/index.md

 * __Bonds Monitor__ is typically focused for E/Mo, shows the currently maintained **Balth**, **Prot** and **Life** bonds on the team.
 You can also cast or drop bonds by clicking on each slot.
 * __Target Health__ shows the health of the current target both in percentage and absolute values
 * __Target Distance__ shows the distance to the current target both in percentage of radar range and absolute in-game units.
 For reference Radar Range is 5000, Spirit Range is 2500, casting range is 1200 and aggro range is 1000.
+* __Party Damage__ shows the damage done by each player in your party.
+You will see the absolute value and the percentage of the total party damage done.
+The background of each row also shows visually the amount.
+Finally, a thin bar will show recent damage in real time, this value resets for each player after a few seconds of not doing damage.

 Finally, there is a button to **Open Xunlai Chest** from anywhere in an outpost.